How to Tenderize Steak (Pro Tips & Techniques)

 4. Mechanical Tenderizers

-Mechanical tenderizers use a set of sharp knives that create tiny heat channels or holes within the meat proteins.
+Mechanical tenderizers use a set of sharp knives to create tiny heat channels or holes in the meat’s proteins.
 This process also provides a pathway for marinades to be absorbed deeper into the steaks.

 Using a mechanical tenderizer can also help reduce cooking time by up to 40 percent.
 The heat can penetrate the incisions made by the knives rather than only heat the surface.